 Up to this point, you must have gathered plenty of solid blocks; they’re useful to help you move around since you can stack them below you to reach higher places quickly.

 In The Nether

 You’ll need to carry gold in the Nether.
-Piglins will fly off the handle after seeing you, and dropping gold bars on the ground is a safe way of distracting them.
-Moreover, when you find the Nether Fortress, you can clean it from piglins by digging a hole and throwing plenty of gold bars in it.
+Piglins will fly off the handle after seeing you and dropping gold bars on the ground is a safe way of distracting them.
+Moreover, when you find the Nether Fortress, you can clean it from piglins by digging a hole and throwing plenty of gold ingots in it.

-You can get gold by mining gold blocks on common ruins that appear inside the Nether.
-Then, use the gold blocks on your crafting panel, converting them into plenty of gold bars.
+You can get gold by mining gold blocks that appear inside the Nether.
+Then, use the mined gold nuggets on your crafting panel, converting them into plenty of gold ingots.

 At this point, piglins will probably have dropped a few ender pearls; take it all.
-Keep moving and slay any food-providing animal on your way; kill these animals with fire, so their meal drops are already cooked.
+Keep moving and slay any food-providing animal on your way; kill these animals with fire if you can, so their meal drops are already cooked.
 Make sure they die burning; there are no humane speedruns.

 You can put the food in your offhand to save time.